Kappa (folklore): Mummies

-At the Kitano TenmangūRefn|北野天満宮}, in Kurume, Fukuoka, aforementioned. of Kurume, Fukuoka, there is a mummified piece alleged to be the hand of a kahaku.
+At the Kitano Tenmangū (Note: 北野天満宮, in Kurume, Fukuoka, aforementioned.) of Kurume, Fukuoka, there is a mummified piece alleged to be the hand of a kahaku.
 The attached story is that in the year 901 when Sugawara no Michizane was nearly assassinated by Chikugo River, a kappa boss tried to help him and got his hand cut off.
 According to a variant, Michizane himself cut off the hand from the kappa that tried to drag Michizane's horse.

 In popular culture

 The kappa is a popular creature of the Japanese folk imagination; its manifestations cut across genre lines, appearing in folk religion, beliefs, legends, folktales and folk metaphors.

 Ryūnosuke Akutagawa's 1927 novella Kappa centers on a man who got lost and ended up in the land of the kappa near Mount Hotakadake.
 The story heavily focuses on the subject of suicide and Akutagawa killed himself the year the work was published.

 The 1950s cartoon series such as Kappa tengoku by Kon Shimizu was already discussed above.

 In Japan, the character Sagojō (Sha Wujing) is conventionally depicted as a kappa, he being a comrade of the magic monkey Son Gokū (Sun Wukong) in the Chinese story Journey to the West.

 Kappas are a recurring image in David Peace's 2018 novel Patient X, itself about the life and work of Akutagawa.

 Nitori Kawashiro, a character of the Touhou Project is a Kappa.

+"Kapp'n", a character appearing in the Animal Crossing series, is a Kappa, alongside his relatives who also appear throughout the series.

+Kappa also feature in the Harry Potter series, and are mentioned in the book Fantastic Beasts and Where to Find Them.

+The Kappa is one of the more prominent figures from Japanese mythology which has been adapted into roleplaying game settings inspired by Asian cultures, such as Dungeons & Dragons' Kara-Tur.

 Public installations

-Mizuki Shgeru Road
+Mizuki Shigeru Road

 The in Sakaiminato, Tottori is lined with bronzes of yōkai after the character designs of manga artist Shigeru Mizuki, including the kappa.